 Automatically detect text regions, lines and baselines

-- If you would like to draw the text regions by hand and then search for the baselines in these regions, untick the “Find Text Regions”-option before starting the layout analysis.
-How to draw text regions is explained further down in the text.
+If you want to draw the text regions by hand and then search for the baselines in these regions, untick the “Find Text Regions”-option before starting the layout analysis.

 Correcting the results of automated segmentation

-- Note: if you are training a HTR model, the position of text regions does not need to be completely exact and the reading order of the text is not relevant.
+If you are training a HTR model, the text regions do not need to be corrected, and the reading order of the text is not relevant.
 What is important is that the characters of the line rest upon the baseline and the descenders extend below and that there is a correspondence between the line in the image and the transcribed line.

 A line has been missed or added by mistake